Contingent Convertible Obligations and Financial Stability: European Banking Authority Case Studies

 Finally, we utilize the method of \cite{GV16} with parameters $p = 0.5$, $\text{thinning} = 10^4$, $n_{\text{burn-in}} = 10^9$, and $\lambda = \frac{p n (n-1)}{\sum_{i = 1}^n \sum_{j = 1}^n L_{ij}} \approx 0.00122$ to find a single realization of the liability matrix $L_{ij}$ consistent with the calibrated row and column sums.

 The following three case studies focus on the implications on systemic risk in the EU network of CoCo-izing the debts $L$ at varying trigger levels $\tau$, external and interbank CoCo fractions $\beta_0,\beta$, external shocks parametrized by $\xi$, and counterfactual levels of interbank debt $\gamma$.
-These studies all have fixed recovery rate $\alpha = \frac{1}{2}$ and conversion rate $q = 1$, and the variable parameters are chosen to be constants across all banks.
+These studies all have fixed recovery rate $\alpha = \frac{1}{2}$ and conversion rate $q = 1$.
+All variable parameters are chosen to be constant across all banks due to the insights gained from Example~\ref{ex:counterexample} in which we determined that the heterogeneity of CoCo debts triggered adverse impacts.
 Broadening the scope of Section~\ref{sec:discussion}, we now look at three different systemic risk measures realized at maturity $T$: the fraction of total external liabilities that are paid as debt and equity; the total value of the original shares; the total number of defaulted banks.
+Recall from Assumption~\ref{ass:maximal} that all results presented herein are w.r.t.\ the maximal clearing assets.

 \begin{study} This study considers the calibrated EBA network model under a stress-test scenario where all external bank assets are subjected to a fractional decrease of $\xi=3\%$.
 We consider two different CoCo-ization schemes with variable levels $\beta_0,\beta$ and trigger $\tau$: \begin{itemize} \item \emph{Full CoCo-ization}: Equal fractions $\beta_0=\beta>0$ of all debts, both interbank and external, are CoCo-ized; and \item \emph{Interbank CoCo-ization}: A fraction $\beta>0$ of interbank debts are CoCo-ized, and external debts remain vanilla ($\beta_0=0$). \end{itemize} We do not consider \emph{external CoCo-ization} with $\beta_0>0,\beta=0$ -- this scheme appears approximately equivalent to the full CoCo-ization scheme.
 For the plain Eisenberg-Noe system with $\beta_0 =\beta = 0$ (i.e., when all debts are vanilla), the 3\% stress scenario leads to the default of 72 of the 87 banks, with 51.48\% of debt owed to society repaid.